sigsum/sigsum/archive/2026-07-14-meeting-minutes.md

 ## Other

-  - warpfork: target of opportunity: would like to compare notes with other readers of the chalmers draft.
+  - warpfork: target of opportunity: would like to compare notes with other readers of the Chalmers draft.
-  - we spend a lot of time differenting the property "append only", and it this paper it seems to be rolled together with all other possible rules engines about permitting updates, under the "ECO" property.
+  - we spend a lot of time defining the property "append only", and it this paper it seems to be rolled together with all other possible rules engines about permitting updates, under the "ECO" property.
   - we tend to differentiate this because it's a very minimum bar; everyone can agree on what it means; and there's a lot of efficiency optimizations we can also agree on.
-  - so does it seem reasonable to aske them to split this out of the other critera that can be used?
+  - so does it seem reasonable to ask them to split this out of the other criteria that can be used?
   - rgdd: what they're doing is that they create a framework, and show you how to map this framework onto things.
 Will it make it easier to understand the framework if this is split?
 If yes, then it should be split, otherwise